-- 1. The sponsor and/or his representative. - 2.
-All known aviation interested persons and groups such as state, city, and local aviation authorities; airport authorities; various military organizations within the DoD; and other organizations or individuals that demonstrate a specific aeronautical interest through subscription to notifications.
+- 1. The sponsor and/or their representative. - 2.
+Organizations or individuals that demonstrate a specific aeronautical interest through subscription to notifications through FAA's OE/AAA system.
 More information about subscribing to notifications regarding structures that may impact a specific airport or airspace area is available at https://oeaaa.faa.gov. - 3.
-Airport owners as follows: - (a) All public-use airports within 13 NM of the structure. - (b) All private-use airports within 5 NM of the structure. - 4.
-The specific FAA approach facility, en route facility (ARTCC), and Flight Service Station (FSS) in whose airspace the structure is located. - 5.
-An adjacent regional/service area office if the structure is within 13 NM of the regional state boundary. - 6.
-As appropriate, state and local authorities; civic groups; organizations; and individuals who do not have an aeronautical interest, but may become involved in specific aeronautical cases, must be included in the notice distribution, and given supplemental notice of actions and proceedings on a case-by-case basis.
-Those involved should clearly understand that the public notice is to solicit aeronautical comments concerning the physical effect of the structure on the safe and efficient use of airspace by aircraft. - 7.
-A proposed structure that penetrates the 40:1 by 35 feet or more, departure slope must be circularized to the following: - (a) Aircraft Owners and Pilots Association; - (b) National Business Aviation Association; - (c) Regional Air Line Association; - (d) Department of Defense; - (e) Air Transport Association; - (f) Air Line Pilots Association; and - (g) Other appropriate persons and organizations listed in this section. - d.
+State and local government authorities that have jurisdiction over the area where the structure is proposed. - 4.
+Airport owners as follows: - (a) All public-use airports within 13 NM of the structure.
+Public-use airports beyond 13 NM of the structure may be notified as appropriate relative to potential adverse effects. - (b) All private-use airports within 5 NM of the structure.
+Private-use airports beyond 5 NM of the structure may be notified as appropriate relative to potential adverse effects. - 5.
+Organizations or individuals who do not have an inherent interest in the aeronautical study but may become involved in the specific aeronautical case by expressing an interest directly to the FAA's Obstruction Evaluation Group. - d.
 Document and place in the obstruction evaluation file the names of each person and/or organizations to which public notice was sent.
 Reference to a distribution code, mailing list, or other evidence of circularization is sufficient provided a printout or list of each coded distribution is maintained for future reference.
 Also record the time period during which each printout or list is used.
 The retention schedule is listed in Order 1350.15, Records Organization, Transfer, and Destruction Standards. - e.
-Consider only valid aeronautical objections or comments in determining the extent of adverse effect of the structure.
-Comments of a non-aeronautical nature are not considered in obstruction evaluation as described in Part 77. - f.
+Consider only valid aeronautical objections or comments in determining the extent of substantial adverse effect of the structure.
+Comments of a non-aeronautical nature are not considered in obstruction evaluation as described in part 77. - f.
 If the sponsor agrees to revise the project so that it does not exceed obstruction standards and would have no adverse effect, cancel the public notice, advise interested parties, as necessary, revise the obstruction evaluation study, and proceed as appropriate.